 Hunters participating in the holiday antlerless deer gun season Dec.
-18-31 can harvest up two antlerless deer that don't count toward their regular combined season limit.
+18-31, 2021 can harvest up to two antlerless deer that don't count toward their regular combined season limit.
 Buy up to two holiday antlerless deer gun season licenses, and be ready!

 (Scroll for map of open antlerless zones.
 Holders of lifetime hunting, lifetime combination, senior citizen hunting, senior citizen combination or lifetime disabled veteran combination licenses are exempt from the purchase of annual deer licenses.)